More pages in this section

 - Patellofemoral pain syndrome, also referred to as “Runner’s Knee”, which presents as pain at the front of the knee cap either during running or during activities that increase the load on the bent knee such as jumping, squatting, lunges and going downstairs or downhill

 - ITB friction syndrome (ITB – Iliotibial Band) which presents as pain on the outside of the knee during running

 - Achilles Tendinopathy

 - Plantar Fasciitis (heel pain)

 - Stress fractures of the leg and foot

 - Muscle strains especially of the hamstring and calf

 What causes running injuries?

 There are many causes of running injuries and in most cases, it is a combination of several factors that have contributed to the development of the injury.
 Due to the complex interaction of multiple contributing factors, running injuries can sometimes be challenging to treat; and even more challenging to prevent.
 Understanding which factors contribute to each running injury can help guide the best treatment.

-Here are some of the main risk factors that affect all running related injuries:
+Here are 5 of the main risk factors that affect all running related injuries: